rocamario/maiorcasfolio/README.md

 # Maiorcasfolio

-Welcome to Maiorcasfolio, a personal blog where I share my experiences of life, travels, and my adventures in the world of vegan food.
-This blog will also features a dedicated photo gallery section.
+Hey, I'm Mario and this is my blog, my space, my folio.
+A space where I want to share things with you.
+Like experiences, thoughts, adventures, information.
+I will add a gallery section.

 ## About